-If you haven’t been successful by this time in your life, just hang in there you’ll find what your term of success is if you just stay the course, keep positive and remain persistent.
+If you haven’t been successful by this time in your life, just hang in there, you’ll find what your term for success is, if you just stay the course, keep positive, and remain persistent.

-2. Carry a Notepad or Recording Device with You
+3. Carry a Note Pad or Recording Device with You

-I find that I come up with the most creative ideas and thoughts when I’m taking my son to school.
-How often have you been at a red light when a mind blowing idea pops in your head?
+I find that I come up with the most creative ideas and thoughts when I was taking my son to school.
+How often have you been at a red light when a mind-blowing idea pops into your head?